 Let’s face it, even if you didn’t expect your hobby to become a sensation, once revenue is generated, you’re in business!
 We have service packages specifically tailored to Tubers.
 We offer Business and Individual tax solutions to make your life easier.
 Once your bookkeeping is in order, payroll is the next critical area to consider.

-For most new YouTubers, content and creativity usually forefronts the priority list over business management and finance.
-However, as a self-employed person, business should for sure be on your mind!
-Nobody wants those stressful IRS notices come May.
-If you’re eager to get your YouTube career on the fast track to financial success, keep in mind these big mistakes YouTubers can make.
+For most new YouTubers, content and creativity usually tops the priority list over business and finance management.
+However, business matters need to be top of mind as nobody wants those stressful IRS notices come May.
+If you’re eager to get your YouTube career on the fast track to financial success, be aware of these costly mistakes YouTubers often make:

 Not Withholding Taxes

 If you are an employee of any company, that company conveniently withholds taxes from each paycheck you are issued.
 As a digital influencer, you get to hold the title of “sole-proprietor”.
 In other words, you are your business.
 Because of this, you are responsible for withholding your own taxes.
 Make sure you are making quarterly estimated payments to the IRS to avoid a huge tax bill and penalties!

 Not Saving for Retirement